 Are you new to the village?
 Need to know about deliveries, local amenities or require a local tradesman?
 Sounds like our Welcome to Hornton guide might be just what you are looking for.

-The next charity quiz at the Dun Cow will take place on Wednesday April 5th in aid of the Horton Hospital Fighting Fund.
-All the £2 entrance fees and ten per cent of the bar takings will go to the fund.
+The next charity quiz at the Dun Cow will take place on Wednesday May 3rd, in aid of the Thames Valley Air Ambulance.
+All the £2 entrance fees and ten per cent of the bar takings will go to the charity.
 The quiz starts at 8.30pm and booking a table with Adrian and Lisa on 670524 is advisable, especially if you’d like one of Lisa’s fish and chip suppers beforehand.

 There's lots going on in the Hornton History Group this year, from ships in Portsmouth to a big barn dance in the village and a major exhibition focused on village life over the centuries.
 Here are a few highlights for you to note, act on and mark on your calendar...